AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/ex2.md

 ![demo](./images/cja5.png)

+You can now give a name to your connection.

+Please use this naming convention: `yourLastName – Omnichannel Data Connection`.

+Example: `vangeluw - Omnichannel Data Connection`

-First of all, you need to select the correct sandbox to use.
+You also need to select the correct sandbox to use.
 In the sandbox menu, select your sandbox, which should be `Bootcamp`.
 In this example, the sandbox to use is **Bootcamp**.
+And you also need to set the **Average number of daily events** to **less than 1 million**.

 ![demo](./images/cjasb.png)

-After selecting your sandbox, the available datasets will be updated.
+After selecting your sandbox, you can start adding datasets to this connection.
+Click **Add datasets**.

 ![demo](./images/cjasb1.png)

-In the left menu, you can see all available Adobe Experience Platform datasets.

-There are three different areas.
-Let's start from the left side.

-On the left side, you'll find all the available Adobe Experience Platform **datasets**.
-In the middle, you'll find the **drag-and-drop area for the datasets** you want to connect to.
-On the right side, you'll find the **stitching area**, where you’ll select the Person Id.

 ## 4.2.2 Select Adobe Experience Platform datasets